Unique Health & Wellness

 A study in ScienceDaily revealed how inflammatory diseases can cause fatigue.

 The research found that white blood cells called monocytes infiltrated the brain and caused behavior changes such as fatigue.
+The researchers went on to block the entry of monocytes into the brain, reducing sickness behaviors.

 Omega 3s are beneficial treatment for inflammation.